The 5 Best Leaf Mulchers To Reclaim Your Yard

 On the other hand, homemade burn barrels do have expiration dates.

-The standard 55 gallon steel drum is vulnerable to rust.
+The standard 55-gallon steel drum is vulnerable to rust.
 The holes that help the burn barrel drain and oxygenate the fire are also its weak points.
 A homemade burn barrel can rust away entirely in just a few years if you aren’t taking care of it.

 Most organic materials are perfectly safe to burn.
-Things like yard waste, grass clippings, old newspaper, and fallen branches are the perfect materials to send through a burn barrel.
+Things like yard waste, grass clippings, old newspapers, and fallen branches are the perfect materials to send through a burn barrel.
 They are harmless to burn and they’re found in campfires around the world.
 You can also burn things like cardboard, old candles, and natural fabrics like burlap and cotton.

 You should not burn the following:

-You should also keep an eye on treated woods or painted objects.
+You should also keep an eye on treated wood or painted objects.
 They can contain chemicals that are unsafe to inhale.
 In general, if it can’t rot, then it’s not usually a good idea to burn it.

 Using a burn barrel involves very hot fire and metal, along with smoke.
 To use a burn barrel safely, there are a few guidelines you should follow.
 You should also have a permit if your area requires one.